agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.5.4

-     Don't use unicode characters to print terms.
+     Do not use unicode characters to print terms.

 .. option:: --show-implicit